cardosa1/UMBC-DATA603-Group3-Project/README.md

 3. Step 3: Create a Cloud Function with the above Pub/Sub Topic as the Trigger.
 4. Step 4: Create a DataProc Cluster to schedule the Rating_Prediction Job.

+## Code Run

+1. Sentiment_Extraction Cloud Function is trigged automatically and dumps the new data with sentiment details to cloud storage.
+3. A spark serverless batch is created to run the Model Training and to save the trained model to cloud storage.
+2. Using the pre-trained model DataProc Schedules a CronJob with shell script that runs the Rating_Exatration.py file on new streamed data.